-I admit, I used to enjoy it.
-After all, the limitless possibilities of a blank sheet of wide-ruled notebook paper are boundless.
+Admittedly, I used to enjoy it.
+After all, the possibilities of a blank sheet of wide-ruled notebook paper are limitless.
 But, there is a downside to the scavenger hunt to find plastic folders with prongs, binders by the inch, and a pencil bag for the 72 mechanical pencils on the list.
 (Am I shopping for a small village or a 4th grader?)

 School supplies shopping means summer is over.

 I had many reasons for waiting until the day before school starts to go, and every one of them began with the word denial.
 Admittedly, denial is a beautiful place to live.
 Every time I turned away from the school supply ads that bulked my Sunday newspaper, I felt as if I stretched my summer a little further.
-I wasn’t going to let those same marketers who put out Christmas decorations before the Halloween candy has even been bought steal one day of summertime bliss from me and my boys.
+I wasn’t going to let those same marketers who put Christmas decorations out before Halloween candy steal one day of summertime bliss from me and my boys.

 But on the eve of the first day of school, reality beckoned.

-So after an hour in the office supply store searching for all the notebooks, pens, highlighters and calculators – making sure we had the right colors and the right quantities of each, I was kind of over the limitless possibilities of a blank piece of notebook paper.
+So after an hour in the office supply store searching for the notebooks, pens, highlighters, and calculators – making sure we had the right colors and the right quantities of each, I was kind of over the limitless possibilities of a blank piece of notebook paper.

 While the thought of driving across town to another store to find just the right pencil bag that my son could live with for the next 9 months of the year seemed outside the bounds of sanity, I agreed.
 After all, when you invest in 72 mechanical pencils and the lead refills that are required, you’ve obviously seen crazier.

 I was almost out of the school supplies circle of hell, and I was comforting myself with thoughts of soft-serve ice cream at the McDonalds across the street.
-I estimated that I just had to get through 10 more minutes of indecision until my son finished picking through all the fun-shapped flash drives in the bin, deciding which surfboard design he liked best.
+I estimated I had 10 more minutes of indecision to endure while my son finished sorting all the fun-shaped flash drives in the bin, deciding which surfboard design he liked best.

-Meanwhile, the store salesman came over and asked how we were doing, and unlike most people, he actually waited for an answer.
+Meanwhile, the store salesman came over and asked how we were doing.
+Unlike most people, he actually waited for an answer.
 I had so many thoughts at this moment that had nothing to do with the appropriate responses of fine, good, or woo-hoo we are about to buy 72 mechanical pencils and a flash-drive that looks like a surfboard!

-Instead, my mouth felt like it had been sealed shut with non-toxic Elmer’s glue and I couldn’t seem to make a suitable response.
+Instead, my mouth felt like it had been sealed shut with non-toxic Elmer’s glue and I couldn’t make a suitable response.